-Special Olympics Unified Champion Schools® (UCS) model is a school-based initiative that has been created to allow opportunities of social inclusion for all students, both with and without intellectual disabilities.
+Special Olympics Unified Champion Schools (UCS) model is a school-based initiative that has been developed to allow opportunities of social inclusion for all students, both with and without intellectual disabilities.
 The main goal of the UCS model is to create inclusive school communities.
-The students are the driving force in this program - physically, academically and socially.
+The students are the driving force in this program - physically, academically, and socially.

-The diverse activities of the UC model can be grouped into three major components: Inclusive Sports®, Youth Leadership, and Schoolwide Awareness.
-More information may be found on the Unified Champion Schools® page of our website.
+The diverse activities of the UCS model can be grouped into three major components: Inclusive Sports, Youth Leadership, and Whole-School Engagement.
+More information may be found on the Unified Champion Schools page of our website.